ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

      * Expected a kind [E] but the expression below has a kind [A] [E] 'LiftedRep
        [A] 'IntRep
-     * In the first argument of ‘IO’, namely ‘Int#’
-       In the type signature: case2 :: IO Int#
     |
  22 | case2 :: IO Int#
     |             ^^^^